Vestibular/Cerebellar

 500

-During sensory testing, a patient with an incomplete T7 SCI is unable to differentiate between sharp object and dull objects below T7, but is able to detect light touch.
+During sensory testing, a patient with an incomplete T7 SCI is unable to differentiate between sharp object and dull objects at T7, but is able to detect light touch.
 Which of the following spinal cord tracts is MOST likely damaged and where is the lesion located in the SC?

 Spinothalamic Tracts (B sides)